Your virtual machines can access a virtual GPU (vGPU) hardware. Assigning a vGPU to your virtual machine allows you do the following:

 vGPU passthrough can only be assigned to devices that are connected to clusters running in a bare metal environment.

-Use the OKD web console to assign vGPU devices to your virtual machines.
+Use the OKD web console to assign vGPU passthrough devices to your virtual machine.

 Select the virtual machine to which you want to assign the device.